Diversifying Investments and Maximizing Sharpe Ratio: a novel QUBO formulation: Experimental assessment

+We focus on the sequence of adjusted close daily prices for the 505 assets belonging to the S\&P 500 index within the time interval of 2013 to 2020, obtained from Yahoo!
+Finance.
+To prepare the data, we follow the procedure outlined below:

+\begin{enumerate} \item Remove null values and exclude assets whose time series contain consecutive null values, meaning null values for consecutive days. \item Calculate the simple returns $R_t$, defined as $R_t = \frac{{P_t - P_{t-1}}}{{P_{t-1}}}$, and the log-returns $logR_t$, defined as $logR_t = \log(1+R_t)$. \item Compute the sample expected returns and sample covariance matrix, annualizing the results using a frequency factor of 252, which represents the assumed number of trading days in a year. \item Remove assets with negative expected returns. \end{enumerate} The last step is not strictly necessary for a generic Portfolio Optimization strategy.
+However, it is an assumption for the QUBO formulation proposed in this work in order to provide the upper bound on the $\bm{y}$ variable as shown in the previous section.

+After applying these steps, we are left with 460 assets in the case of simple returns and 432 assets in the case of log-returns.
+The discrepancy derives from the fact that 28 assets yield less than 1, which turns negative after logarithmic transformation.
+We make the assumption that for any arbitrary asset $i$, the series $\{R_{i,t}\}_{t\geq 1}$, or equivalently the series of log-returns, follows a sequence of independent and identically distributed Gaussian random variables.
+This assumption allows us to use the sample mean and sample covariance matrix as estimators for the expected return and the covariance matrix of the assets, respectively.
+While there may be other financial time series models that could potentially be more suitable for the dataset, the exploration of such models is beyond the scope of this work.
+In order to have an acceptable precision we need to discretize the formulation in \ref{discretiz} using $p=12$ bits of precision for the variables.

-Figure \ref{returns_distribution} shows the comparison between the distributions of simple and log returns.
-Given our assumptions on the Gaussian distribution of the assets, we perform a Shapiro test on the two distributions of returns and base our optimization on the data that shows the highest probability of following a Gaussian distribution, which leads to suggesting the use of log-returns.
+Figure \ref{returns_distribution} shows the comparison between the distributions of simple and log returns through a Quantile-Quantile plot.
+Given our assumptions on the Gaussian distribution of the assets, we also perform a Shapiro test on the two distributions of returns and base our optimization on the data that shows the highest probability of following a Gaussian distribution, which leads to suggesting the use of log returns.

-In order to ensure that we find the highest quality solutions, we run a calibration procedure that aims at finding the best values for $\lambda_0$ and $\lambda_1$ of both formulations separately.
-We run multiple QUBO instances as these parameters vary, repeat the procedure for each combination of QUBO formulation and solver and finally obtain that the following optimal values.
-A detailed explanation of our analysis is provided in the Appendix.
-The optimal values found are: